-• In the construction phase, Bouygues Construction emphasises eco-construction methods and the use of innovative or biosourced materials, and provides the keys for constructing buildings aligned on circular economy principles.
+• In the construction phase, Bouygues Construction emphasises eco-construction methods and the use of innovative, low-carbon or bio-sourced materials, and provides the keys for constructing buildings aligned on circular economy principles.

-For several years, we have been developing multiple techniques for optimising concrete formulations, in particular by using mineral admixtures (such as metakaolin and milk protein) to reduce carbon emissions.
-We have developed the use of unconventional materials such as fibre reinforced concrete, ultra-light and ultra-resistant concrete, and composite frame concrete.
+Over several years, we have been developing multiple techniques for optimising concrete formulations, in particular by using mineral admixtures (such as metakaolin and milk protein) to reduce carbon emissions.
+For example, in 2022 we used a concrete formulation developed in our R&D lab with 20% metakaolin to build the Orly Airport footbridge for ADP, with the aim of a 30% reduction in carbon.

-During 2021, our R&D teams trialled alkali-activated cement on a range of building and civil works sites (including the widening of the A10 motorway at Orléans, the Pantin conservatoire, and urban generation with Novaxia) to establish the conditions and current limitations for its use.
-At present, this type of cement has a carbon footprint 70% lower than CEM I.

-Based on this trial, we were able to select this clinker-free binder for various projects including the Loiret departmental archive building in Orléans, the ARENA venue for the Paris Olympics, and the Issy les Moulineaux station on the Grand Paris Express rapid transit rail system.
+We have also developed unconventional materials, such as the use of recovered sand to make mortar.
+During 2022, our R&D teams trialled alkali-activated cement on a range of building and civil works sites (such as acoustic barriers on the A10 motorway in Tours, and modules at Lavau prison) to establish the conditions and limitations for its use.
+At present, this type of cement has a carbon footprint 70% lower than CEM I. Based on this trial, we were able to select this clinker-free binder for various projects including the Loiret departmental archive building in Orléans, the ARENA venue for the Paris Olympics, and the Issy-les-Moulineaux station on the Grand Paris Express rapid transit rail system (winner of the Greater Paris Environment Award).